grafana/grafana/docs/sources/alerting/fundamentals/notification-policies/index.md

 For more information on label matching, see [how label matching works]({{< relref "../annotation-label/labels-and-label-matchers.md" >}}).

 {{% admonition type="note" %}}
 If you haven't configured any label matchers for your notification policy, your notification policy will match _all_ alert instances.
-This may prevent child policies from being evaluated unless you have enabled **`continue matching siblings`** on the notification policy.
+This may prevent child policies from being evaluated unless you have enabled **Continue matching siblings** on the notification policy.
 {{% /admonition %}}

 ## Routing